 This program has limited financial support from the City of Bloomington and Town of Normal; the Ecology Action Center needs your help to make it successful.
 Accordingly, the EAC seeks contributions to the BN Clean Air Fund to support our efforts to improve and maintain air quality in Bloomington-Normal.
 As a 501(c)(3) nonprofit organization, contributions to the EAC are deductible to the extent allowable by law.
 Donate now to help fight climate change and protect air quality in our community.

-Contributions may be made using the form below or by sending a check made out to the Ecology Action Center, 202 W College Ave, Normal, IL 61761.
+Contributions may be made using the online form or by sending a check made out to the Ecology Action Center, 202 W College Ave, Normal, IL 61761.
 Please indicate “BN Clean Air” on the memo line of your check.